-4The technology optimism factor is applied to the first four units of an unproven design, reflecting a demonstrated tendency to underestimate costs for a first-
+4The technology optimism factor is applied to the first four units of an unproven design, reflecting a demonstrated tendency to underestimate costs for a first-of-a-kind unit.

 5Total Overnight cost including contingency factors, excluding regional multipliers, learning effects, and interest charges.